 High school can be so much fun when you have a healthy social life!
 We want our students to get the full high school experience.
 Our school's athletic director, coaches, directors, and instructors are all committed to include students of all abilities into their programs.
-Mrs. Gray helps students get involved in whatever way they want to, and provides support to the individuals who run those programs.
+Our Inclusive Ed team helps students get involved in whatever way they want to, and provides support to the individuals who run those programs.
 Sidekicks also provide a lot of social support to our students.

 Please see the "Sidekicks" page for information.